 A group of HERS raters and builders met with Santa Fe County and City of Santa Fe staff to analyze the difference between an example house meeting the NM Energy Conservation Code, also known as the International Energy Conservation Code (IECC 2009) and that same house modified to meet a Home Energy Rating Standard (HERS) of 70 or equivalent requirement.
-Administered by the Residential Energy Services Network, (www.resnet.us), HERS is a "performance" rather than a "prescriptive" standard; this allows the builder a whole host of options to achieve the standard, including utilizing renewable energy systems such as solar power.
+HERS is a "performance" rather than a "prescriptive" standard; this allows the builder a whole host of options to achieve the standard.
+This analysis is necessary because the IECC 2009 is not currently in effect and will not be in effect in New Mexico until February 2012.
 Santa Fe County wants to verify the affordability of a home built to a HERS 70 or equivalent requirement.
 Affordability, in this context, is defined as lowering the combined monthly mortgage and energy utility payments when compared to the base case home.